dupe-codes/PersonalKnowledgeBase/Source/Admin/PKB_Plans.md

 ## Fun Subplans
 - Write a live-streaming twitter feed script
+- Maybe incorporate a blogging platform, make this my personal blog?

 ## Possible ways to make this more powerful
 - Look into markdown syntax extensions (footnotes, super/subscripts, etc.)